decentraland/documentation/content/creator/sdk7/design-experience/design-games.md

 Players could also sign a contract that automatically approves all transactions requested by a specific address or within certain constraints, so as to avoid interruptions to approve transactions.

 You can also use smart contracts to condition transactions based on custom conditions.
 For example, players could stake a bet on the outcome of a game, and the corresponding payments would occur automatically as soon as the outcome is known.

-As a safety measure, we don’t recommend carrying out in-game transactions in scenes that are hosted peer to peer.
-Peer to peer connections place trust in the player that assumes the role of server.

 To implement blockchain interactions in your scene’s code, you must use external libraries that interface with the Ethereum network.
 Future releases of the SDK will provide a custom API to expose these functionalities in a simpler way.